MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 > [!NOTE]
 > Argument names defined in `camelCase` are slightly altered by the compiler to be accepted as Q# inputs.
-> For example, if instead of `n`, we used the name `numQubits` above, then this input would be provided in the command line via `--num-qubits 4` instead of `-n 4`.
+> For example, if instead of `n`, you decided to use the name `numQubits` above, then this input would be provided in the command line via `--num-qubits 4` instead of `-n 4`.

 The error message also provides other options which can be used, including how to change the target machine.

 ### Different target machines

 As the outputs from our operations thus far have been the expected results of their action on real qubits, it's clear that the default target machine from the command line is the full-state quantum simulator, `QuantumSimulator`.
-However, we can instruct callables to be run on a specific target machine with the option `--simulator` (or the shorthand `-s`).
+However, callables can be instructed to run on a specific target machine with the option `--simulator` (or the shorthand `-s`).

-For example, we could run it on [`ResourcesEstimator`](xref:microsoft.quantum.machines.overview.resources-estimator):
+For example, one could run it on [`ResourcesEstimator`](xref:microsoft.quantum.machines.overview.resources-estimator):

 ```dotnetcli
 dotnet run -n 4 -s ResourcesEstimator